infinum/wordpress-handbook/Code of Conduct/Pull Requests.md

 * there are no unresolved conversations on the blocking or red flag level, following rules for resolving, **and**
 * all non-blocking concerns have been addressed with indication of future plans for improvement, **and** all automated checks are successful
 * **or**, with a comment indicating approval from another project owner, you are a project owner consciously making the decision to merge without addressing the requested changes, unresolved conversations and/or CI/CD checks

+*Credit to: Mario Borna Mjertan for the document*